What is a Concrete House?

 - Availability may be an issue

-- May need to be shipped from great distance
+- It may need to be shipped from a great distance

 - Requires a crane on site